WashedDerpy/SC1015_FCED_Team8_DiabetesDataset/README.md

 Multivariate
-* Explored relationship of each variables vs Diabetes Removed Outliers Based on NIL on smoking history and NIL on gender
+* Explored relationship of each variables vs Diabetes Removed Outliers Based on NIL on smoking history and "OTHERS" on gender

 **4. Model Training**